SM6000 - Digital Management and Enterprise (2023/24)

 |Total study hours||300|

 This module introduces students to digital media management and enterprise issues.
-The module focuses on management of interactive projects and explores issues in project management, including team management, client handling, outsourcing and asset management, copyright and legal issues, the planning and production life-cycle, resources and marketing.
+It focuses on the management of interactive projects and explores issues in project management, including team management, client handling, outsourcing and asset management, copyright and legal issues, the planning and production life-cycle, resources and marketing.
 Students will learn how to manage a digital media project and how to effectively plan and execute a production cycle.

-The syllabus explores: the role of the project manager in new media productions, various types of projects, delivery platforms and required resources, production phases, the project management life-cycle, planning techniques, task and resources allocation, team recruitment and team management, client management, project management and communication techniques and tools, asset management and digital rights management, crisis management, copyright and legal issues, bidding for projects.
+Part 1(weeks 1–12) The role of the project manager in new media productions, various types of projects, delivery platforms, bidding for projects, production phases, the project management life-cycle, planning techniques, task and resources allocation, team recruitment and team management, client management, project management and communication techniques and tools.
+LO 1

 PART III (weeks 22–30) Social Media Management, Digital Media Marketing, Digital Media Enterprise.
 Employability workshops: Students will evaluate trends and requirements in the job market for digital media professionals as well as career and enterprise options; they will have the opportunity to reflect on their employability skills and on how to present their portfolios and CVs to prospective employers.
 Writing the Production Plan workshops.
 LO 3

 On successful completion of this module students will be able to: